 A net lease is a type of commercial real estate lease in which the lessee or tenant pays for their space, but also pays the landlord for all, or some part of, certain “usual costs.”
 These usual costs are typically expenses that are associated with operating, maintaining, and using the property.
-These are costs which the landlord would ordinarily pay.
+These are costs that the landlord would ordinarily pay.

 Some Examples of Usual Costs